 He has participated in masterclasses of some of the world’s greatest professionals like Montserrat Caballé, Dr. Emilio Pons, KS Karan Armstrong, Jorma Hynninen, Bruno Pola, Gianni Maffeo, Prof. Rebecca Berg, Prof. Franz Lukasovsky, Prof. Andreas Reibenspies and director Peter Konwitschny.

-Andrejs Krutojs made his operatic debut at the age of 22 at Estonian National Opera (count Robinson in Cimarosa’s “Il matrimonio segreto”), returning to the same stage to make an appearance as Belcore in Donizetti’s “L’elisir d’amore” in 2015 with a great success.
+Andrejs Krutojs made his operatic debut at the age of 22 at Estonian National Opera in Cimarosa’s “Il matrimonio segreto”, returning to the same stage to make an appearance in Donizetti’s “L’elisir d’amore” in 2015 with a great success.

 In 2019, at the age of 28, he takes over the professeur de chant position at the Conservatory of Lausanne.

-His repertoire includes the roles of Tchaikovsky’s Onegin (“Evgeny Onegin”) and Prince Yeletsky (“The Queen of Spades”), Leoncavallo’s Silvio (“I pagliacci”), Dr. Marianus in Schumann’s “Szenen aus Goethes Faust”, bass solo in Beethoven’s 9th symphony, baritone solos in Orff’s “Carmina Burana” and Fauré’s “Requiem”, Bach cantata “Ich habe genug” and art song repertoire, performed successfully in Latvia, Estonia, Finland, Germany and Italy.
+His repertoire includes the roles in Tchaikovsky’s “Evgeny Onegin” and “The Queen of Spades”, Leoncavallo’s Silvio “I pagliacci”, Schumann’s “Szenen aus Goethes Faust”, Beethoven’s 9th symphony, Orff’s “Carmina Burana”, Bach cantatas and art song repertoire, performed successfully in Latvia, Estonia, Finland, Germany and Italy.